AuenKr/open-code.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here, such as:
 - Error messages from Neovim (:messages)
-- Logs from the Claude Code terminal
+- Logs from the OpenCode terminal
 - Any recent changes to your setup

 ## Minimal Reproduction